intel/powertelemetry/README.md

 ### Initialization

 `powertelemetry` library implements optional builder pattern.
-It allows the user to specify configuration parameters, and the dependencies to initalize needed to provide metrics information via `WithX` exported functions.
+It allows the user to specify configuration parameters, and the dependencies to initialize needed to provide metrics information via `WithX` exported functions.

 ```go
 ptel, err := New(opts...)